 Prolonged stress and negative emotions weaken the immune system, mess up hormones, cause digestive problems, increase blood pressure, blood sugar, and can lead to heart disease.
 A weakened immune system can’t resist viruses, bacteria, fungi, parasites properly which leads to problems with health, illnesses.
 Headaches as a result of constant stress and a heavy workload are also common.
 Changed sleeping and eating habits resulting from stress contribute to further undermining your health.

 However, you wouldn’t probably look for tips on how to deal with burnout if you didn’t have it.
 So, let’s move on to what is likely to be more relevant at the moment, burnout recovery.
+Below are the tips on how to recover from burnout.

 How to recover from burnout